_______________

 This

 a black notum.
-The tubercles are usually simple and grouped in clusters
+The tubercles are usually simple and there are occasional

 is edged in pale pink and the rhinophores